Joshakeats/Uruz/README.md

 Tier 4 (Ancillary/Higher-Level): The highest tier in this distributed system, integrating information from across the limb and inferring higher-level states like user intent ("Am I anticipating?"), whether the limb is "at rest," and providing overall contextual understanding to inform the lower tiers.

 Crucially, through continuous learning and adaptation, the distributed AI interlinks can identify and match the user's natural motion and overall body style—their unique "modus operandi."
-This allows the Cyberlimb to move not just functionally, but with the user's inherent grace, rhythm, and individual characteristics.
+This allows the Uruz to move not just functionally, but with the user's inherent grace, rhythm, and individual characteristics.

 Ultimate potential: This tiered architecture allows for an optimal blend of rapid, reactive behavior and nuanced, context-aware control.
 It enables the AI to learn and adapt to the user's specific movement patterns and preferences over time, facilitating the development of intuitive muscle memory and the execution of highly complex tasks, such as manipulating delicate objects or even playing musical instruments with unprecedented dexterity and feel.
 This distributed processing also enhances robustness and scalability across multiple prosthetic limbs.
-Power System: The Lifeblood of the Cyberlimb
+Power System: The Lifeblood of the Uruz

 Challenge: To provide robust, efficient, and anatomically integrated power for all high-demand systems of the prosthesis, from rapid thermal changes for muscle actuation to complex AI processing and advanced sensory feedback.

-What makes it different: The Cyberlimb's power system is designed for distributed, efficient energy delivery, where power wiring follows the natural anatomy of the limb.
+What makes it different: The Uruz's power system is designed for distributed, efficient energy delivery, where power wiring follows the natural anatomy of the limb.
 For current implementations, this involves a high-capacity, externally located battery (e.g., a fanny-pack style unit, as previously discussed) serving as the primary energy reservoir.
 This external battery powers the sophisticated onboard AI, the myriad of advanced sensors, and crucially, the active components of the fluidic thermal system (pumps, localized heating/cooling elements) that drive the nitinol muscle contractions and extensions.

 Ultimate potential: Looking towards the future, the vision extends to fully integrated, bio-regenerative power sources.
 Concepts like augmented electric organs (inspired by creatures like torpedo rays), if perfected, could provide a seamlessly integrated, self-sustaining power supply.
 This would eliminate the need for external batteries, allowing the prosthesis to function as an almost truly living extension, with its power generation inherently tied to its internal "anatomy" and metabolic processes.
 The fluidic thermal system, akin to a "heart," would circulate the thermal gel to precisely impel the nitinol's shape transitions using this integrated energy.

 Broader Applications & Humanitarian Impact
-The foundational technologies developed for the Cyberlimb prosthesis extend far beyond limb replacement, offering transformative potential in various critical areas:
+The foundational technologies developed for the Uruz prosthesis extend far beyond limb replacement, offering transformative potential in various critical areas:

 For the Blind: Leveraging the audiotactile synesthesia and sonic lattice, devices could provide a new form of spatial awareness, allowing individuals to "feel" their environment through sonic reflections, sensing objects, textures, and distances without direct physical contact.
 For the Deaf: By translating audio input into tactile sensations, individuals could "perceive" sound in a completely new way, experiencing music, environmental cues, or even the subtle vibrations of speech through touch.